MicrosoftDocs/learn/learn-pr/azure/intro-azure-vmware-solution/includes/2-what-is-azure-vmware-solution.md

 During the deployment of a private cloud the private networks for management, provisioning, and vMotion get created.
 These private networks will be used to access vCenter and NSX-T Manager and virtual machine vMotion or deployment.

-## Private cloud storage
+### Private cloud storage

-Azure VMware Solution uses native, cluster-wide storage with VMware vSAN.
+Azure VMware Solution uses native fully configured all-flash vSAN storage, local to the cluster.
 All local storage from each host in a cluster is used in a vSAN datastore and data-at-rest encryption enabled by default.

-Local storage in each cluster host is used as part of a vSAN datastore.
+De-duplication and compression are enabled on the vSAN datastore by default

 All diskgroups use an NVMe cache tier of 1.6 TB with the raw, per host, SSD-based capacity of 15.4 TB.
-Local storage in cluster hosts is used in cluster-wide vSAN datastore.
+Two disk groups are created on each node of the vSphere cluster.
+Each disk group contains one cache disk and three capacity disks.
 All datastores are created as part of a private cloud deployment and are available for use immediately.

+Policy is created on the vSphere cluster and applied to the vSAN datastore, determines how the VM storage objects are provisioned and allocated within the datastore to guarantee the required level of service.
+To maintain SLA, 25% spare capacity must be maintained on the vSAN datastore.
 You can use Azure storage services in workloads running in your private cloud.
 The Azure storage services include:
 - Storage Accounts
 - Table Storage